crmathieu/goexcep/README.md

 # goexcep
-exception in Go for the nostalgic
+exception in Go for the nostalgic.

 ## Installation
 Run ```go get https://github.com/crmathieu/goexcep``` and import the package at the beginning of your code: